My ukuleles

 What is the difference between a hoard and a horde and another homophone in that group?
 Where my ukuleles are concerned, it turns out there is very little.

 Yes, we now have ukuleles here at Deuce of Clubs HQ-in-the-saddle.
 I once played guitar, but guitars aren't all that compatible with the crampy camper van life.
 Crawling over Stratocasters and giant vintage Magnatone amps is a lot less fun than you'd think, and backpack guitars sound for crap.
-And I really don't care much for the acoustic guitar, anyway, unless you happen to be one of the old blues or ragtime masters from the early 20th century.
-(I happen not to be.)
+And there are a lot of situations in which an acoustic guitar is not all that welcome, anyway.

 And that is how I happened to take up the ukulele.
 I began with a humble Hilo and had a blast with it, but blast it, what they say about ukuleles is true: you can't eat just one.
-Once you take that first taste, ukulele addiction commonly results.
+That first taste of ukulele usually ends in addiction.

 I am sure I will continue to acquire ukuleles, but I had better begin selling them, too.